Navigating the Windy City – a bustling metropolis with a vibe all of its own. Here are some things to check out among the skyscrapers.

 Hotel: Conrad Chicago

-Opening in late 2016, the Conrad Chicago sits just off Michigan Avenue (also called the Magnificent Mile), and oozes luxury.
-The Conrad’s restaurants were created in collaboration with chef Richard Sandoval and include Noyane, a Japanese-inspired rooftop lounge.
+Opened in late 2016, the Conrad Chicago sits just off Michigan Avenue (also called the Magnificent Mile), and oozes luxury.
+The Conrad’s restaurants were created in collaboration with chef Richard Sandoval and includes Noyane, a Japanese-inspired rooftop lounge.
 Fun fact: the hotel’s limestone façade was quarried with the same stone used for the Empire State Building and the Tribune Tower.

 Coffee: Ipsento Coffee

 Ipsento has two locations in Chicago – visit Ipsento 606 on 1813 North Milwaukee Avenue for chic surroundings and incredible coffeee.
 If your afternoon coffee stretches into the evening, they also serve beer, wine and cocktails.

 Museum: Field Museum

 The Field Museum is a natural history museum well worth your time.
 Here you’ll find the latest scientific breakthroughs alongside fascinating ancient history.
 Say hi to Sue, the largest and most complete Tyrannosaurus rex skeleton yet discovered.
 (Named after the explorer who discovered her, Sue Hendrickson, to save you a Google on that).